Texas Department of Criminal Justice

 Executive Services provides technical support to TDCJ's executive staff.
-Staff responds to inquiries regarding offender demographics, coordinate survey responses, maintain the Death Row Web page, and publishes a monthly "Select Statistics Report."
-They also compile agenda and meeting materials for the Texas Board of Criminal Justice (TBCJ) meetings, produce the minutes, report on the number of community work projects, and coordinate Habitat for Humanity prison partnerships.
-Additionally, staff coordinates revision of the Department Policy and Operations Manual, the Human Resources Policy Manual, and the Windham School District Policies publication.
-Executive Services also coordinates the State Employee Charitable Campaign, reports quarterly on the unit photo fund sales, and is TDCJ's Records Management Office.
-The department produces the following publications: Fiscal Year Statistical Report, Unit Profiles, Agency Organizational Charts, General Information Guide for Families of Offenders, and the TDCJ Records Retention Schedule.
+Staff members respond to inquiries regarding offender demographics, coordinate survey responses, maintain the Death Row Web page, and provide various statistical information.
+They also compile agenda and meeting materials for the Texas Board of Criminal Justice (TBCJ) meetings, produce the meeting minutes, report on the number of community work projects, and coordinate Habitat for Humanity prison partnerships.
+Additionally, staff members coordinate revision of TBCJ Board Rules, the Department Policy and Operations Manual, the Human Resources Policy Manual, and the Windham School District Policies.
+Executive Services also coordinates the State Employee Charitable Campaign, coordinates research conducted by external entities, and is TDCJ's Records Management Office.
+The department produces the following publications: Fiscal Year Statistical Report, Unit Profiles, Agency Organizational Charts, General Information Guide for Families of Offenders and the TDCJ Records Retention Schedule.

 Emergency Action Center

 The Emergency Action Center (EAC) staffs a 24-hour communications center to provide a link between TDCJ, TBCJ, agency managers, staff members, and other state and federal agencies regarding serious or unusual incidents occurring within the agency.
-EAC works closely with the Texas Department of Public Safety, Division of Emergency Management, to provide assistance during statewide emergencies such as hurricanes, fires, and floods.
+During Fiscal Year 2007, EAC received more than 15,400 reports of serious or unusual incidents occurring at TDCJ facilities.
+EAC works with the

-Media Services supports the agency in the production of printed and audiovisual materials, graphic design, photography, and web site management.
+Media Services supports the agency in the production of printed and audiovisual materials, graphic design, photography, and website content management.

-Seven informational and training videos dealing with criminal justice and prison management were written and produced during FY 2006.
-Routine duties include providing video services and footage to criminal justice agencies, news media, and educators.
-Additionally, audio support is provided for bi-monthly TBCJ meetings, TBCJ committee meetings, and special events.
+Six informational and training videos dealing with criminal justice and prison management were written and produced during Fiscal Year 2007.
+Routine duties include providing video services and footage to criminal justice agencies, the news media, and educators.
+Additionally, audio support is provided for bi-monthly Board meetings, Board committee meetings, and special events.

-Media Services produces the Criminal Justice Connections newsletter for agency employees, local and state government officials, concerned individuals, and interest groups.
-Readers are also able to access the agency newsletter online by clicking on Web Connections.
-Other online projects included the TDCJ Directory and the TDCJ 2005 Annual Review.
+Media Services produces the Criminal Justice Connections newsletter for agency employees, local and state government officials, and concerned individuals and interest groups.
+Readers are also able to access the newsletter online by clicking on Web Connections.
+Other online publications included the 2006 TDCJ Annual Review and the TDCJ Phone and Address Directory.

-The photography section produces portraits, photographs, and digital images for a variety of agency displays and publications.
-The section also manages the agency's photo archive for distribution to various internal and external entities.
+The photography section produces photographic images for a variety of agency displays and publications.
+This section also manages the agency's photo archive for distribution to various internal and external entities.

-The website coordinator works with TDCJ representatives to provide current information via the agency's website located at www.tdcj.state.tx.us.
-The website features an online job search by region and type of job, press releases from the Public Information Office, online scheduling for prospective employees, and an online offender search.
+Media Services' website content manager integrates current information from TDCJ divisions into the agency's website, which is located at www.tdcj.state.tx.us.
+The website features an online job search by region and type of job, press releases from the Public Information Office, online scheduling for prospective employees, an online offender search, and information in Spanish.

 Office of the General Counsel

-The primary objective of the Office of the General Counsel (OGC) is to add value, in the form of a legal perspective, to management decisions.
-The OGC is also a legal resource for non-clients, such as members of the legislature, community supervision and corrections departments, judges, prosecutors, other attorneys, media representatives, and members of the public.
-The OGC is divided into four sections – Legal Affairs, Litigation Support, Preventive Law, and Program Administration.
+The mission of the Office of the General Counsel (OGC) is to provide competent legal services in a timely manner.
+The OGC provides legal advice and opinions to the agency and its employees.
+It is also a legal resource for non-clients, such as members of the legislature, community supervision and corrections departments, judges, prosecutors, and other attorneys.
+The OGC is divided into three sections - Legal Affairs, Litigation Support, and Program Administration.